imsweb/django-seeker/docs/configuration.rst

 Default: ``seeker``

-The PREFIX used for each ES index created.
+The PREFIX used for each ES/OS index created.

 SEEKER_INDEX_SETTINGS